Frederiksberg Church: The new church

 The architect Felix Dusart was charged with the design of the new church.
 He had come to Denmark from the Netherlands after the Copenhagen Fire of 1728 to work on the rebuilding of the city and mainly worked for Philip de Lange.

 The church was consecrated on 6 January 1734 by Christian Worm, the Bishop of Zealand, at a ceremony attended by King Christian VI and Crown Prince Frederick (V).

 The old church bells were transferred from the old to the new church but later repaired several times and finally completely replaced, save the smallest bell which has partly been preserved.
 The rest of the old church was sold in an auction on 23 February for the price of 211 rigsdaler and 84 skilling.

 In 1736, through a royal resolution, it was decided that the church was to have its own pastor, and the citizens of the Vesterbro suburb were to belong under it.
 The first pastor was Johannes Kinast (died 1773).

 Up through the 19th and 20th century the church was adapted and modernized om several occasions.
 In 1824 the current rectory was built and in 1865 the church was expanded westward with the porch while the two original entrances, one for men and one for women, are blinded.

 In 1868 the church was transferred from state to municipal ownership and in 1898 it became an independent institution.

 Architecture

 The church is built in Dutch Baroque style and to an octagonal design.
 The slate roof is from 1876 and replaced a tile roof.

-Interior

 Furnishings

 Installed in 1754, the church's first organ had 10 stops and was built by Hartvig Jochum Müller.
 Its first organist was Joachim Conrad Oehlenschläger, father of the poet Adam Oehlenschläger.
-The current organ, its third, was built in 1947 by Marcussen & Søn in Åbenrå and has 34 stops, 3 manuals and pedal.
+The current organ, its third, was built in 1947 by Marcussen & Søn in Åbenrå and had 34 stops, 3 manuals and a pedal.

 The combined altar and pulpit is executed by the sculptor Johan Christopher Hübner and carpenter Christian Holfeldt.